 Halema’uma’u Crater, inside of Volcanoes National Park, was perceptually filled with a lake of lava.
 You were allowed to watch the bubbling molten rock from a safe distance at a viewing center, and the center even opened its doors after dark to give you a spectacular glowing show.

-Flows of lava were commonly seen pouring out of Puʻu ʻŌʻō crater crater inside the park, as well.
+Flows of lava were commonly seen pouring out of Puʻu ʻŌʻō crater inside the park, as well.
 These two craters were the most reliable viewpoints for flowing lava in all of Hawaii.
 Unfortunately, in May of 2018, eruptions changed the landscape of the park and drained the craters.
 Currently, there is no more lava flowing in Volcanoes National Park.

 But Park Rangers and other officials remain optimistic because this isn’t the first time that the craters have drained.
 A similar eruption completely drained Halema’uma’u Crater back in 1929, and the lava returned a short period later.

 Keep up to date with this website to get more information about the flows of lava inside Volcanoes National Park.
-But, even if there is no lava flowing inside the park, Volcanoes is a great place to visit.
+But, even if there is no lava flowing inside the park, the Volcano is a great place to visit.
 It contains massive volcanic craters that are now stable, so you can hike down inside of them.
 Essentially, you’ll be walking around the very top of a long-dead volcano.
 And the trails all have interesting names, like “Devastation Trail.”
 It’s a great way to see the fresh earthen scars left by the power of mother nature.

-The visitors center is also a great place to learn about the volcanic activity on the islands.
+The visitors center is also a great place to learn about volcanic activity on the islands.
 You’ll learn a lot, and you can always ask the Park Rangers inside about the flow of lava on the island.
 Kilauea has stopped its activity inside the park, but it hasn’t stopped activity altogether.
 That means lava is flowing somewhere on the island, and the Park Rangers will have all that information on hand.
 And if you’re lucky, you can hike up to the new lava flow.

 You can see that lava flow in one of three ways.
 First, you can find the flow yourself and hike up to it.
 Secondly, you can hire a tour guide to be taken to the lava flow.
 Or, thirdly, you can jump on a boat that takes you up to the lava flow as it pours into the ocean somewhere on the southeast coast.